Chilocco Indian Agricultural School: Objective and curriculum

 Chilocco provided academic and vocational education to American Indian students from all tribes in the United States.
-The objective of the school was to integrate and assimilate American Indians into the mainstream of American life.
+Its objective, like other American Indian residential schools, was to integrate and assimilate American Indians into the mainstream of American life.
 Until the 1930s, the school relied on a highly structured and strict military regime.

 Students "remember twenty-two bugle calls a day, Government-issue uniforms, scanty meals, inadequate health care, and a paucity of individual attention."
 The school was "home and haven to some, reformatory and prison to others."
 Instruction focused mostly on vocational training rather than academic subjects and students were required to perform manual and domestic labor known as "actual work."
 Not only was education primarily vocational, it was often rudimentary in comparison to the education of white contemporaries.
 Native girls were being trained "not to labor in their homes but as employees of white women or the boarding schools that trained them.
 The Chilocco school aimed to teach Native girls subservience, and did not have a true stake in their education."
 Students were required to attend Christian religious services once a week."

 A 1928 report critical of the Indian boarding schools led to reforms in the 1930s.
 "Boys and girls could sit together in the dining rooms, more attention was invested in academic work, and drudgery work devoted to school upkeep was cut back."
 The curriculum at the school focused on agricultural trades, including horseshoeing and blacksmithing, but also included building trades, printing, shoe repair, tailoring, leather work, and in later years plumbing, electrical work, welding, auto mechanics, food services and office education.